Schitzos/PokeQuest/README.md

     npm install
     ```

-   if you running on macOS, it will auto install pod, please make sure you have pod installed on your maching
+   * This will install project dependency in node_modules also generate a google-services.json and install pod dependency (pod install)GoogleService-Info.plist if you running on macOS

 4. Meanwhile, on your root folder, add file .env and put this value for the env